Embedded Linux

 - In the same way, git will be used to checkout the source of Busybox and Linux.

-- The Qemu packages will be used to emulate systeme platform and to execute static binaries cross-compiled for aarch64 on the x86-64 host.
+- The Qemu packages will be used to emulate system platform and to execute static binaries cross-compiled for aarch64 on the x86-64 host.

 apt update